22 Warning Signs Your Vitamins Aren’t Going to Work

 You put too much trust in the process

-Under the Dietary Supplement Health and Education Act (DSHEA), vitamin manufacturers are responsible for ensuring that their supplements are safe—not the FDA, as is the case with drugs.
-One recent study found that some over-the-counter dietary “adrenal support” supplements contained traces of thyroid hormone and most contained at least one steroid, even though none of the labels listed those powerful and potentially risky ingredients.
+Under the Dietary Supplement Health and Education Act (DSHEA), vitamin manufacturers are responsible for ensuring that their supplements are safe—not the U.S. Food and Drug Administration, as is the case with drugs.
+A 2018 study published in the Mayo Clinic Proceedings found that some over-the-counter dietary “adrenal support” supplements contained traces of thyroid hormone and most contained at least one steroid, even though none of the labels listed those powerful and potentially risky ingredients.
 “These results may highlight potential risks of hidden ingredients in unregulated supplements,” the study authors conclude.

 You’re not using an MD-approved brand